 What happens when you’re exercising anaerobically?

-Second, when your store of glycogen is consumed your body will turn to your blood sugar.
+2. When your storage of glycogen is consumed your body will turn to your blood sugar.
 Two-thirds of your blood sugar is used by your nervous system to operate, and there are a host of health problems that come with low blood sugar.

-Third, your muscles will undergo a large oxygen deficit and, as your body reroutes more of it toward your muscles, your organs will begin to suffer.
-When organs, and the cells they’re made of weaken, some mutate and some die.
+3. Your muscles will undergo a large oxygen deficit and, as your body reroutes more oxygen toward your muscles, your organs will begin to suffer.
+When organs, and the cells they’re made of, weaken, some mutate and some die.
 Overall, your body will start to experience micro-breakdowns and, over time, this can become quite serious to your health.

 How do you know what this balance is in practice?
 The easiest way is to measure your heart rate and to keep that rate between a certain range while you exercise.
 That range, where your heart rate should be while you work out, is between 65–85% of your maximum heart rate.

 Let’s break this down.
 What’s your maximum heart rate?
 A good rule of thumb is 220 beats per minute (bmp) minus your age.
 If you’re 40, for example, your maximum heart rate is 180.
 Sixty-five and 85% of that are 117 and 153, respectively.
 So, in other words, if you’re jogging, walking or doing whatever exercise you prefer, your heart rate should be between 117 and 153.